The UK left the European Union at 23:00 GMT on 31 January, but that is not the end of the Brexit story.

 So what is the transition and why is it necessary?

 What is the transition period?

-The transition also means the UK will continue to contribute to the EU's budget for the duration.
+The transition also means the UK will continue to contribute to the EU's budget.

 What needs to be done during the transition?

 Top of the to-do list will be a UK-EU free trade deal.
 This will be essential if the UK wants to be able to continue to trade with the EU with no tariffs, quotas or other barriers after the transition.